 The state’s decision also does not invalidate any same-sex marriages.
 Instead, said Mr. Miller, the chief of staff, it effectively suspends them in place, freezing benefit applications or other petitions for legal protections.

-Naturally, the only ones who will benefit will be the lawyers:
+Naturally, the only ones who will benefit will be the

-The American Civil Liberties Union of Utah announced Thursday that it is planning litigation against the state of Utah for putting recognition of same-sex marriages on hold after theSupreme Court issued a temporary stay
+The American Civil Liberties Union of Utah announced Thursday that it is planning litigation against the state of Utah for putting recognition of same-sex marriages on hold after theSupreme Court issued a temporary stay.

 The ACLU called for plaintiffs on Wednesday, and got "overwhelming interest" from couples who were married before the stay was granted.